 Therefore if an employee has one week break in their employment during a certain period of their pregnancy, they may no longer be entitled to maternity pay.

-Can you work for more than one employer on zero hour contracts?
+Can you work for more than one employer on zero-hours contracts?

-Yes, and many workers do, as zero hour contracts rarely guarantee enough hours to live on alone.
+Yes, and many workers do, as zero-hours contracts rarely guarantee enough hours to live on alone.